BRUHItsABunny/KNIJN-Crypter/README.md

 Given this current release is an open beta, there are bugs and a very distinct lack of documentation is clearly visible.

 In the future I plan to add GIF's and videos and actual documentation as well as more features and bugfixes.

+### Yea, cool bro but where is the source?

+At this point in time I'm not sure if I want to open this project up to the public yet, though I do understand that means that there can't be security audits either.

 ### Known issues